Dr. Dorothy Escribano was named Interim President of the College in October 2016.

 Dr. Kristine D. Southard has worked as an expert in adult learner educational models for the School of New Resources at The College of New Rochelle for 23 years.
 In 1994, she joined the College as a faculty member in the School of New Resources, where she taught English and American literature courses as well as required courses for the degree.
 Serving on many college-wide committees during this time, Southard also was part of the Steering Committee for the Middle States review in 2000.

-In September of 2002, Southard was named the Campus Director of the Co-op City Campus.
+In 2002, Southard was named Campus Director of the Co-op City Campus.
 Under her leadership, the campus expanded to capacity and became a central part of the Co-op City community.
 Working with local and state representatives, she secured government grants that enhanced the technology of the campus with smart classrooms and computer labs.

 In 2012, Southard was named Assistant Vice President for Academic Affairs.
 She co-chaired the Strategic Planning Initiative that led to the identification and development of the College’s strategic goals for the next five to 10 years.
 As Assistant Vice President, Southard was responsible for the development of the Learning Commons, which offer academic support services to students of all four schools.
 The Learning Commons was combined with the Gill Library and became the College’s Library Learning Commons.